-Leaves: The large palmately-divided basal leaves have 5 to 7 lobes and are irregularly cleft, with wedge shaped bases and have long stalks on which are white hairs.
-There is also one pair of opposite and smaller leaves on short stalks on the flowering stem, which grows directly from the root.
+Leaves: The large palmately-divided basal leaves have 5 to 7 lobes which are irregularly cleft, with wedge shaped bases and have long stalks on which are white hairs.
+There is also one pair of opposite and smaller leaf-like bracts on short stalks on the flowering stem, which grows directly from the root.

-The inflorescence is a stalked loose cluster on a flowering stem held above the leaves.
+The inflorescence is a stalked loose cluster on an aerial stem held above the leaves.

 Flowers: The flower color will vary from a rose-purple when growing in full shade to almost white (usually when exposed to much sun).
 Flowers are 5-part, 1 to 1 1/2 inches wide.
-Petals have a deeper color veining.
+The five petals have a deeper color veining.
 Pedicels (flower stalks) are hairy and each division of the cluster has small linear bracts.
-Flowers have ten stamens with light brown anthers, several styles, 5 petals and 5 green pointed hairy sepals that are shorter than the petals.
+Flowers have ten stamens with light brown anthers and whitish filaments that rise around a green 5-carpel globose ovary with a single pistil; the 5 green pointed hairy sepals of the calyx are shorter than the petals.

 Habitat: Wild Geranium is found throughout the Woodland Garden, usually in large swaths.
 It grows from rhizomes.
 Mature rhizomes are 2 to 4 inches long with branching for new growth, often forming colonies.
 It prefers loamy rich soils with the dappled sunlight of woodland conditions, moist to mesic conditions.
 See Eloise Butler's notes below.